miniigrace/12--Employee-Tracker/README.md

 This project is all about building a CLI (command line) application.
 Use of SQL and Inquirer are needed.

-Final project will have the following:
+Final project nhave the following:
 * Main menu
 * A way to add and view departments
 * A way to add and view roles